 You may feel sad and overwhelmed if your family or friends are not supportive, or you may be confused about how you feel after you come out - no matter what the response.

 If someone reacts badly to you coming out, don't blame yourself.
 Give the person some space and consider talking to them at a later stage.
 If you find yourself in this situation, it can be very helpful to talk to others.

-At Belong To, we offer support and advice for LGBTQ+ young people across Ireland.
+At BeLonG To, we offer support and advice for LGBT+ young people across Ireland.
 You don't have to do this alone.
+You can meet LGBT+ young people in one of our Youth Groups nationwide, receive one-to-one support or visit our professional counselling service.
+We are here for you.